cjdbarlow/Part-One/README.md

 At the moment they are delivered as-is.
 Incomplete, but hopefully better than nothing.

+##How to Use Part One
+I will have benefited far more from writing these notes than you will through reading them.
+However, you **should** use them:
+* To look up something you need an answer to quickly
+The search function is pretty good.
+* As a rough guide for the expected depth of knowledge required on a topic
+* As a method to correct your own written exam answers

+**Don't** use them:
+* As a replacement for your own study
+* As a sole resource

 ---
 ###Copyright + Legal
 Copyright © 2015-2016 C. Jake Barlow